Todd Fornstrom elected to fifth term as Wyoming Farm Bureau Federation President – Nov. 14, 2020

 “The Wyoming way is to step up and be involved,” Fornstrom said.
 “It is an honor to serve this great organization.
 Our members are strong in the work they do for agriculture.
 Together we can accomplish so much more and I’m proud to serve.”

 Todd and his family farm in Laramie County.
 He and his wife, Laura, have four children.
-Fornstrom works with his family on the Fornstrom Farm near Pine Bluffs.
-The diversified farm consists of irrigated corn, wheat, alfalfa, dry beans and a cattle and sheep feedlot.
-They also run a trucking business, custom harvest and Todd is in a partnership and runs Premium Hay Products, an alfalfa pellet mill.
+Fornstrom runs Premium Hay Products, an alfalfa pellet mill, and runs a trucking business and custom harvest business.
+Fornstrom also works with his family on the Fornstrom Farm near Pine Bluffs.
+The diversified farm consists of irrigated corn, wheat, alfalfa, and dry beans.

 Voting delegates elected Cole Coxbill, of Goshen County, to his fifth term as WyFB Vice President.
 Coxbill and his wife, Sammie, have three kids.
 They run a trucking business, commercial spraying business and raise cattle.